-For the fiscal year ended June 30, 2023, parish stewardship, through Sunday and holy day collections, experienced a slight increase compared to the previous fiscal year.
-The .7% increase compared to fiscal year 2022 is still a strong indicator as collection levels have rebounded to pre-pandemic annual trends.
-This is a true testament to the strength of the ministry within our parishes despite challenging times for many of our local communities and the broader Church in many parts of the world.
-Many of our parishes have a historical, positive trend of increased or consistent giving at the parish level which demonstrates the strong and steady member commitment.
+For the fiscal year ended June 30, 2024, parish stewardship, through Sunday and holy day collections, experienced a significant increase of 3.7% compared to fiscal year 2023.
+The average annual percentage increase over the past 4 post-COVID years has been 2.2% and is a strong indicator as collection levels have rebounded to pre-pandemic trends.
+This is a true testament to the strength of the ministry within our parishes despite challenging times for our local communities and the broader Church in many parts of the world.
+A majority of our parishes have a historical, positive trend of increased or consistent giving at the parish level which demonstrates the strong and steady member commitment.

-The fiscal year 2023 annual parish and archdiocesan community United Catholic Appeal received annual pledges totaling \$5.0 million compared to a goal of \$6.3 million.
-While these results are still not up to the pre-pandemic levels nor are they meeting the case goals, they are vital funds that support the ministries throughout the Archdiocese.
-Every dollar raised through the United Catholic Appeal directly supports ministries and programs that strengthen our families through Catholic Education and faith formation (goal \$2.1 million), encourage vocations by educating our seminarians and deacons and sustaining our retired priests (goal \$3.2 million), and caring for people most in need across the 39 counties of the Archdiocese (goal \$1.0 million).
+The fiscal year 2024 annual parish and archdiocesan community United Catholic Appeal received annual pledges totaling \$5.5 million compared to a case goal of \$6.3 million.
+While these results are stronger than last fiscal year, they are still not up to the pre-pandemic levels nor are they meeting the overall case goals, they are vital funds that support the ministries throughout the Archdiocese.
+Every dollar raised through the United Catholic Appeal directly supports ministries and programs that strengthen our families through Catholic Education and faith formation, encourage vocations by educating our seminarians and deacons and sustaining our retired priests, and caring for people most in need across the 39 counties of the Archdiocese.
 The overall results of the appeal over the years really demonstrate the enthusiasm that our parishioners share for the ministry work being done throughout the Archdiocese.
-When the appeal results do not reach the goal level, changes are made to the budgets for the programs covered by the appeal or supplement with unbudgeted fundraising initiatives.
+When the appeal results do not reach the goal level, changes are made to the budgets for the programs covered by the appeal or are supplemented with unbudgeted fundraising initiatives.